SPEAKERS & PROGRAM

 Principal Officer: Pula Medical Aid Fund

-Thato Moumakwa is a graduate of the School of Medicine, University of Manchester (UK) in 1998.
-Having attained full registration as a medical practitioner in the UK, Thato returned to serve as a doctor in Botswana for fourteen (14) years.
-In that time, Dr Moumakwa developed a special interest HIV Medicine, an emerging pandemic at the time, and was instrumental in the award winning Debswana HIV/AIDS Program rollout, as well as the Government of Botswana National HIV/AIDS program rollout.
-He received HIV/AIDS training from the University of Witwatesrand.
-His clinical career culminated in him serving as the Chief Medical Officer in Debswana for about five (5) years.
+Thato Moumakwa graduated from the School of Medicine, University of Manchester (UK), in 1998.
+Having attained full registration as a medical practitioner in the UK, he returned to serve as a doctor in Botswana for 14 years.
+In that time, Dr Moumakwa developed a special interest HIV medicine, an emerging pandemic at that point, and was instrumental in the award-winning Debswana HIV/AIDS Programme roll-out, as well as the government of Botswana’s national HIV/AIDS programme roll-out.
+He received HIV/AIDS training from the University of Witwatersrand.
+His clinical career culminated in his serving as the chief medical officer of Debswana for about five years.

-Thato received Business and Leadership training from the Graduate School of Business, UCT, and the London Business School.
-He has served in leadership roles in Strategy and Business Improvement.
-Over the years he has served in numerous Boards, including: Bokamoso Private Hospital, Botswana Red Cross Society, Botswana Health Professions Council, Botswana Government Audit Committee, and the Board of Health Funders of Southern Africa (BHF).
-His current role is as a Principal Officer of a prominent medical aid scheme/Fund in Botswana.
+He received business and leadership training from the Graduate School of Business, University of Cape Town, and the London Business School.
+He has served in leadership roles in strategy and business improvement.
+Over the years he has served on numerous boards, including those of Bokamoso Private Hospital, the Botswana Red Cross Society, the Botswana Health Professions Council, the Botswana Government Audit Committee and the Board of Healthcare Funders of Southern Africa (BHF).
+He is currently the principal officer of a prominent medical aid scheme in Botswana.